Most people have at least one bad habit. If you don't, then you can just stop reading now.

 Your list should be kept somewhere that's clearly visible to you daily.
 It's easy to form bad habits and difficult to form good habits.
 But if you can keep reminding yourself of the good habits that you want to achieve, then you'll continue to receive encouraging reinforcement by keeping the list in front of you.
 It'll be difficult in the beginning, but if you keep replacing those bad habits with good ones in your mind, then it'll be easier to make it a reality.

 The next step is to modify your daily routine.
 Be sure to avoid anyone or anything that'll remind or tempt you to fall back into your bad habit.
 As your bad habit begins leaving your mind and you feel emptiness there, replace that emptiness with a good habit that feels wonderful.
 It's okay to get help if you need it because this isn't an easy process to get started with.
 However, you'll eventually become stronger both physically and emotionally.
 You just need to keep working on overcoming those bad habits and never give up.
 In the end, the choice to change is up to you.

 For more on the subject, I highly recommend you read "Curing Bad Habits" by Wallace D. Wattles along with the other four articles in his Mind: What Is It? series.
 Click or tap the links below to get your copy today.

-Click or tap here to get my Wallace D. Wattles Advanced Vision Guide on Amazon Kindle.
+Click or tap here to get "Curing Bad Habits" and the other four articles in Wallace D. Wattles' Mind: What Is It? series on Amazon Kindle.